Discretionary (Family) Trust

 The distributions of trust income or other trust property may be made to any number of these eligible beneficiaries and in any proportion at the trustees' complete discretion.

-If you require a trust in which the beneficiaries have a fixed interest in the income or other trust property, or where the class of eligible beneficiaries is restricted (say, to only blood relatives of the named beneficiaries), then you must seek legal advice.
+If you require a trust in which the beneficiaries have a fixed interest in the income or other trust property, then you must seek legal advice.
 Please contact us so we may refer you to Maddocks who can provide you with a free estimate of fees for drafting a deed to suit your needs.

 A trust does not have to pay income tax on income that is distributed to the beneficiaries, but does have to pay tax on undistributed income.
 The trustee is free to distribute trust income to as many beneficiaries as possible, and in proportions that take best advantage of those beneficiaries' personal marginal tax rates.
 The beneficiaries then pay the tax on distributions made to them.